 AJ—In my late teenage years, I was in a car accident that was a big kind of life changer for me.
 It was kind of intense.
-I was also studying psychology at the time, health psychology in particular, so I was already interested in that area.
-Through my injuries and my healing experience and not healing and what that felt like, I discovered a link between physical and mental health and emotional health.
-I felt that all aspects were not being addressed, I had been through a shock, and when I tried acupuncture, it provided the relief that I needed.
+I was also studying psychology at the time, particularly health psychology, so I was already interested in that area.
+I discovered a link between physical and mental health and emotional health through my injuries and my healing experience and not healing and what that felt like.
+I felt that all aspects were not being addressed, I had been through a shock, and when I tried acupuncture, it provided the relief I needed.

 AJ—It’s so rewarding to see people getting better; it’s the most gratifying thing in the world.
 In Japanese acupuncture, you can see the moment when it occurs.
 I feel it’s humbling to honor the process of someone else healing and be witness to these aha moments.

 CRO—I feel the same way in terms of teaching.
 It’s like those moments when you see and feel people drop into their bodies.
-I find that it takes 15-20 minutes for people to fully arrive because they’re thinking about all of the things that happened that day, and it takes time to drop in and be present in the moment.
+I find that it takes 15-20 minutes for people to arrive because they’re thinking about all of the things that happened that day, and it takes time to drop in and be present in the moment fully.
 When the shift occurs, there’s almost like this energetic hum.
-One of my favorite parts of teaching is watching this process and witnessing what occurs when we are aware and in our bodies.
+One of my favourite parts of teaching is watching this process and witnessing what occurs when we are aware and in our bodies.